aiven/aiven-docs/docs/tools/aiven-console/howto/create-manage-teams.md

 Teams are groups of users that you can assign to projects.

+:::important
-:::important[Teams have been deprecated and are being migrated to groups]
+**Teams have been deprecated and are being migrated to groups.**

 - **On September 2, 2024 the Account Owners team will be removed.**